 Nathan Robson, whose most special skill is to cook a fish on a campfire, is a mysterious product of the Welsh mountains.
 Amongst many other things, he fills the role of ‘Camp Chef’ on our weekend microadventures.

 As much as we’d love to see him with floppy wrists and a pink tutu, the ‘camp’ part here refers to Nathan’s innate ability to construct mind-boggling campfire craft and subsequent food that fellow campers dream of for many moons after it first passes their lips.

-One of his signature creations is Fish.
+One of his signature creations is Fish (with a capital F).
 We’ve teamed up with our friends over at Salmon & Bear and Ora King Salmon to bring you a series campfire creations over the coming weeks that you can replicate yourself next time you find you’re lost in the woods with a fish in one hand, a knife in the other and an empty belly…

 There are 3 main components required to cook a fish using this technique, all of which should be found relatively easy in an average wooded area.
 They are the split stick, cross sticks and tripod.

 Find an approximately 2 m long, 5cm diameters straight stick of standing dead wood and shave off all of the bark then using a knife and another piece of wood as a mallet split the stick in half down its core (make the split about 30cm longer than the fish that you want to cook), making sure to keep the cut central so that one side of the stick doesn’t break off.

 The width of your fish when butterflied open will determine the length of the cross ticks that you’ll need.
 Your cross sticks need to be about 20cm longer that the width of your fish when butterflied.
 Typically you will need three cross sticks which should roughly be the diameter of your thumb.
 When you have selected your suitable sticks, remove all of the bark from them and sharpen one end of each stick to a point.